AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

  </ul>
  <h4>Forms - Workflow</h4>
  <ul>
   <li>[HTML Workspace] When a user claims a task, count of queue is refreshed for that particular user but not for other users unless the page is refreshed.
 This issue has been fixed by a new property.
-To configure this new property to your AEM instance, refer to <a href="../release-notes/sp-release-notes.md#configuration-settings-required-for-npr">Configuration Settings</a>.
+To configure this new property to your AEM instance, refer to its Configuration Settings</a>.
 NPR-24536: Hotfix for CQ-4233665</li>
   <li>Unable to load large form in the AEM Forms App on 6.4.
 NPR-24463: Hotfix for CQ-4245091</li>
   <li>Issue in Mobile Workspace App when trying to view the shared task.
 NPR-25177: Hotfix for CQ-4248733</li>
   <li>Inconsistent validation Behavior between Web and APK.
 NPR-25670: Hotfix for CQ-4248178</li>